-Interpretative Language is a concept that says that many times, the language that we hear in the present doesn’t fit what we want to hear, so they add things that cause the language to have a different, often negative meaning.
-Words are added in the present time that come from negative items from the past.
-The statements that are said in the present may have been true in the past but are more than likely not be true now.
+Interpretative Language means the words with which we interpret something.
+It’s a concept that says that often, the language that we hear in the present doesn’t fit what we want to hear, or it doesn’t sound familiar to us.
+Therefore, our mind will add things to it so our language has a different and negative meaning.
+Our negative experiences from the past can affect what words and language we use in the present.
+The statements may have been true in the past but are more than likely not be true now.
 When we add the past to what is happening in the present it often comes with a labeling of the situation or person.
 This is often tough because the past has already happened.

 We may say things like, “I know what you meant!”
 “You always do that”.
-Another interpretive language item is the statement, ‘I feel like…” which is not a feeling but a thought or belief.
+Another interpretive language phrase is the statement, ‘I feel like…” which is not a feeling but a thought or belief.
 Feelings are items like Anger, Anxiety, Happy, Sad, etc. We can’t feel ‘like’.
 The ‘feel like, seem like, or look like’ statements can often ‘justify’ what is said as being ‘valid’ and not to be questioned.
 ‘I feel like you don’t love me.’
 “Looks like you are interested in that girl over there.”
 “Seems like I’m not important to you anymore.”
 Where is the evidence that indicates that these conclusory statements are true?
 Usually, the statements are based on ‘feeling’ of anger, fearfulness, confusion, or anxiety that the past has already defined as being threatening.
-This language is quite powerful and can cause chaos in individuals and can cause disruption in relationships.
+This language is quite powerful and can stir internal chaos in individuals and disruption in relationships.
 This language is based solely on a one-sided interpretation of what is said or done in the present.
 This type of language doesn’t take into consideration that the other person had a different intention or meaning behind the action, decision, or communication.
 The conclusion of what happened has already been made with little chance of it changing by the person using this language.

 When interpretative language happens in a relationship, the mate will more than likely react in kind.
 When our language is based on an interpretative viewpoint, it skews our view and causes us to interpret most language as an attack, a put-down, or something negative.
 This can bring about a lot of resentment between two people.
-This language may indicate that the spouse doesn’t care and is on the war path.
+This language may indicate that the spouse doesn’t care and is on the warpath.
 The conflict may ensue, and many times, a ‘winner’ has to be declared.
 This means finding a place to get hurtful, painful language.
 There are no bigger weapons than the ones that have already worked: THE PAST!
 There are all sorts of language, words, name-calling, labels, and failures that can be found in the past.
 And people know that language works because it worked in the past.
 The historical language reminds that person how they never got it right, how small they are, how there is always somebody better, and how they miss the mark.
 We or their partner does something positive, and the other attacks with a non-response or a defensive response.
-This comes from negative meanings from language that often makes the ‘attack’ more intense and guarantees distance, questioning of trust, and living in insecurity.
+This comes from the negative meanings we assign to language that often makes the ‘attack’ more intense and guarantees distance, questioning of trust, and living in insecurity.